ACColin/PhyloJaltoWorkflow/README.md

 ![output files](MVFtools_output_files.PNG)
 ![MVFtools_head_pH](MVFtools_head_pH.PNG)

+This should return counts of sites matching the specified trait pattern.
 We obtain 11 nonsynonymous changes for chromosome 1 that are associated with water pH.